Taraneh Alidoosti: Arrest

-On 17 December 2022, Iranian authorities detained Alidoosti for making an Instagram post criticising the execution of Mohsen Shekari, which is the first known execution carried out by the Islamic Republic of Iran as a direct result of the Mahsa Amini protests.
+On 17 December 2022, Iranian authorities detained Alidoosti for making an Instagram post criticizing the execution of Mohsen Shekari, which is the first known execution carried out by the Islamic Republic of Iran as a direct result of the Mahsa Amini protests.
 The Instagram post reads, "Your silence means the support of the oppression and the oppressor.
 His name was Mohsen Shekari.
-Every international organization who is watching this bloodshed and not taking action, is a disgrace to humanity."
+Every international organization who is watching this bloodshed and not taking action is a disgrace to humanity."